GongT/baobao/@idlebox/node/docs/node.api.md

 //
 // @public (undocumented)
 export function findBinary(what: string, pathvar?: PathArray, cwd?: string): string;

+// Warning: (ae-missing-release-tag) "findPackageRoot" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function findPackageRoot(packageName: string, require?: NodeRequire): string;

 // Warning: (ae-missing-release-tag) "findUpUntil" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //